 Client Advice: Initial

-The privilege means that we cannot and will not disclose anything you tell me to anyone else.
-I will only do so if you gave me permission to do so; even if you were to confess a crime to me, I could not be required to disclose that information to anyone and would not voluntarily disclose that information to anyone.
+The privilege means that we cannot and will not disclose anything you tell us to anyone else.
+We can only do so if you give permission to do that.
+This privilege applies even if you were to confess a crime.
+We could not be required to disclose that information to anyone and would not voluntarily disclose that information to anyone.
 We represent you as a civilian military defense lawyer.

 - Anyone in the Family Advocacy Office.

 Your right to remain silent is an ABSOLUTE right.
 If you choose to exercise your right, no one can in any way hold that against you.
-It cannot be commented on in a court-martial, nor can you be given any additional punishment because you exercise your rights.
+It cannot be commented on in a court-martial, nor can you be given any punishment because you exercise your rights.

 You have the right to have an attorney present DURING ANY QUESTIONING.
 This is not an admission of guilt.
-Even if you have already made some oral or written statements, you can still claim your right to remain silent from now on.
+Even if you have already made some oral or written statements, you can still claim your right to remain silent from then on.
 In other words you can revoke any prior waiver for future interrogations or interviews.
 We usually put this in our notice of representation of you.

 BE AWARE - DANGER!
 Do not accept or engage in any phone calls or meetings with any alleged victim, co-actor, or others.
 Investigators frequently try "pretext phone-calls."
 These are traps.
 What is happening is that the investigators are listening in on the phone call -- or, a new trick--texting.

 However, you CANNOT be required, or ordered, by any commander, supervisor, doctor, counselor, etc., to say ANYTHING to ANYONE once you are at any of these appointments.
 The one exception is for what is called a "706 Board."
 Such Boards are privileged.
 An R.C.M.
 706 mental health evaluation is a formal process that can only happen if charges will be or have been preferred.
 The purpose of the examination is to inquire into a possible "insanity" (to use an old term) defense.

-Call us as civilian military defense lawyers or your military defense counsel immediately if you are told to go to any appointment.Obey Any No Contact Orders
+Call us as civilian military defense lawyers or your military defense counsel immediately if you are told to go to any appointment.

 If you accidentally come into contact with someone on an MPO (at the Exchange for example), leave immediately.
 Also, immediately let your senior supervisor know.
 If we are your lawyers at that time, tell us as well.

 The possible maximum punishment you could be exposed to depends on whether you are at a Special or General Court-Martial, and the offense(s) of which convicted.
 The types of punishment are as follows.

-- Forfeitures of pay and allowances
+- Forfeitures of pay and allowances.

-- Hard Labor Without Confinement
+- Hard Labor Without Confinement.

-- Letter of Reprimand
+- Letter of Reprimand.

-- No punishment
+- No punishment.

 You have the right to a detailed defense counsel at no expense to you.You may ask for another military attorney by name and if that attorney is reasonably available, he/she will be detailed to represent you, at no cost to you.
 But if you do request specific military attorney and your request is granted, you do not have the right to have the first attorney remain on the case.
 You must specifically ask this of the administrative command.

-As your civilian attorney I am lead counsel.
-As lead counsel I make the decisions, except whether you plead guilty or not guilty; what type of trial; and whether or not you testify.
+As your civilian attorney we are lead counsel.
+As lead counsel we make the decisions, except whether you plead guilty or not guilty; what type of trial; and whether or not you testify.
 This will be explained in more detail as we prepare our case.
 You should make sure that your military defense lawyer is told to cooperate with a civilian military defense lawyer and become a part of the team in your defense.Questions

-I will give you an outline of how your trial will proceed.
-I will also give you a script that is used for what is called the arraignment.
-Study both.Service Of Charges
+We will give you an outline of how your trial will proceed and a script that is used for what is called the arraignment.
+Study both.